CodeSigils/webpack4-react16-setup/README.md

   /**
    * 4. LOADERS
    * Inside the rules array we can add as many loaders as we want.
-   * Every loader takes a 'test' attribute that accepts a regex as a value.
+   * Every loader takes a 'test' attribute (that accepts a regex as a value)
+   * and some options.
    */
   module: {
     // Exclude large libs for performance